jestjs/jest/website/versioned_docs/version-22.2/ExpectAPI.md

 ### `.toEqual(value)`

-Use `.toEqual` when you want to check that two objects have the same value.
-This matcher recursively checks the equality of all fields, rather than checking for object identity—this is also known as "deep equal".
-For example, `toEqual` and `toBe` behave differently in this test suite, so all the tests pass:
+Use `.toEqual` to compare recursively all properties of object instances (also known as "deep" equality).

+For example, `.toEqual` and `.toBe` behave differently in this test suite, so all the tests pass:

 ```js
 const can1 = {